vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 extinct volcanic crater and plates Lohargala-(a Visnusthāna in Hima

 CIII-CV. laya) Var.
-140. 5 (that Mleccha kings support or resort to it), 144.10, 151.1-83 (verses 7-8 say that thirty Madavāvartanāga-(on the Vitastā in yojanas from Siddhavata in the Kašmira) HC.
+140. 5 (that Mleccha kings support or resort to it), 144.10, 151.1-83 (verses 7-8 say that thirty Madavāvartanāga-(on the Vitastā in yojanas from Siddhavata in the Kaśmira) HC.
 X. 252. midst of mlecchas is Lohārgala).
 Madhavatirtha---(on Srisaila) P. VI.
 Var.
 151 verses 13-14 explain why 129.
 12 it is so called, 151.
 79 says it is Madhavavana M. 13.
 37 (Devi is twenty-five yojanas in extent.
 The called Sugandha here) T. K. (pp. 228-229) quotes twelve Madhūdaka-(r.)
 Vām.
 57. 80 verses on it from Var.
 151. Dey Madhukaițabha-linga-(in VS) L. p.
 115 surmises that it is probably by T. K. p.
 43 Lobāghāt in Kumaon

 Madhūkavana-(between Agastyasrama Lohita-(same as Sona) Anu.
 166. 21; and Pañcavati) Rām, III, 13.23 F